jermaine-d-alchemist/BashCommands/readme.md

 ```

-this is an example of the for loop
+this is an example of the for loop.
+In case you wanted to use a defined variable as a part of the looping process.
+You should use the `seq` command

 ```linux
 #!/bin/bash